-Visitors at Preview Berlin 2012, Photo: Malte Nies
+Visitors at Preview Berlin 2013, Photo: Edgard Berendsen

 PREVIEW BERLIN ART FAIR 2013

-Founded in 2005, the PREVIEW BERLIN has been held since 2007 in Berlin’s former Tempelhof Airport, a historic building with spacious hangars.
+Founded in 2005, the PREVIEW BERLIN has been held in Berlin's former Tempelhof Airport, a historic building with spacious hangars, from 2007 till 2012.
 For the fifth edition in 2009, the fair moved into the distinctive main hall of the former airport.
 Here, under the title LESS REGRESS / MORE CONGRESS, it developed a progressive art fair concept in the form of a curated exhibition without classic trade fair booths.
 The fair was enthusiastically received by the media and the public: 10,000 visitors in three days turned the PREVIEW BERLIN into the “hub of the Berlin’s autumn art fair season.”
 (Der Tagesspiegel)

 In 2010, the PREVIEW BERLIN once again presented an ambitious exhibition concept that reflected the wide-ranging experiences of the previous years: a combination of large-scale white cube booths and open spaces for expansive installations and performative works.
 A central lounge provided a meeting place for over 12,000 visitors while also serving as a venue for the multifaceted supporting programme, consisting of tours, dinners, receptions and discussions.
 Another innovation in the 2010 exhibition programme was the focus on galleries and art spaces from Eastern Europe.
 The auspicious result: a flood of galleries from these nations applied for inclusion in 2011.